kai-builder/stacksagent-code/README.md

 # Stacks MCP Server

 A Model Context Protocol (MCP) server that enables Claude Desktop to interact with the Stacks blockchain.
-Manage your wallet, trade tokens, stack STX, and track your portfolio—all through natural conversation.
+Manage your wallet, trade tokens, stack STX, track your portfolio, and **develop & deploy Clarity smart contracts**—all through natural conversation.

+> **New in v0.2.0**: Complete Clarity smart contract development lifecycle with intelligent example search and blockchain deployment!

 > **Note**: This is an MVP (Minimum Viable Product) release.
 Some features use mock data and are being actively developed.
 See [Limitations](#limitations-mvp) for details.